SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/docs/im.md

   <img src="https://i.imgur.com/SNHLusc.jpg"><br/>
 Figure 1 - Influence decay around a Terran base populated by SCVs
 </p>
-The father the decay spreads from the center point of influence, the influence value decays to zero.
+The farther the decay spreads from the center point of influence, the influence value decays to zero.

 #### Momentum
 Momentum determines how much history you choose to represent on an influence map.
 A momentum rate closer to 1 will keep most of the information on the map, while a momentum rate closer to 0 will get rid of influence faster.
 However, you do want to keep the momentum rate above the decay rate, or the momentum will destroy almost all information on the map.